Israel prepares for fall of Assad, Syria refugees

 Israeli officials have said they do not expect his government to last more than a few months but Gantz's remarks were the first indication that Israel is already making contingency plans for the end of the rule.

-Syria's neighbours Turkey and Jordan have called on Assad to step down.
+Syria's neighbors Turkey and Jordan have called on Assad to step down.

-Israeli Defense Minister Ehud Barak said last week that Assad "is weakening" and predicted he would fall this year.
+Israeli Defence Minister Ehud Barak said last week that Assad "is weakening" and predicted he would fall this year.

 "In my opinion ... he won't see the end of the year.
 I don't think he will even see the middle of this year.
 It doesn't matter if it will take six weeks or 12 weeks, he will be toppled and disappear," Barak said.

-But Israel must be concerned about its heavily armed neighbour lashing out against it, he said.
+But Israel must be concerned about its heavily armed neighbor lashing out against it, he said.

 "You must take into account that their firing systems remain intact and maintained.
 Among other things this includes the Russian arming of the advanced Yakhont (cruise) missile and the SA17 (anti-aircraft system)," he told the committee.